josephkwok001/tp/docs/DeveloperGuide.md

 **Use case UC08: Find clients by keywords**

+**Preconditions:**
+* The system is running and responsive
+* Client list has been loaded

+**Guarantees:**
+* The displayed client list is filtered to show only clients matching the keywords
+* The underlying data remains unchanged
+* If no matches found, an empty list is displayed with appropriate message

 **MSS**
-1. Agent requests to find clients by one or more keywords
+1. Agent requests to find clients by one or more keywords in client's name or tag
 2. System filters and shows matching clients
    Use case ends.

 **Extensions**
 * 1a.
-Keywords are invalid (e.g., empty/whitespace only).
+Keywords are invalid
   * 1a1.
 System shows usage guidance.
   * Use case ends.
 * 2a.
 No clients match the keywords.